nszczerba99/nszczerba99.github.io/pages/about.md

 Hi, I'm **{{ site.author.name }}** :wave:,<br>

-I'm a **Software Engineer** by background, with a strong passion for **frontend development** and a long-standing interest in how **visual experiences** impact users.
-Over time, I've developed a deep understanding of **UX Design** and how thoughtful design choices enhance user interaction and satisfaction.
+I’m a **UX Designer** with a background in **Software Engineering**.
+My previous experience in **frontend development** and my long-standing interest in how **visual experiences** impact users naturally led me toward UX.
+Over time, I’ve developed a deep understanding of **UX Design** and how thoughtful design choices enhance user interaction and satisfaction.

 I believe my engineering background gives me a **unique perspective on UX**, enabling me to bridge the gap between design and development teams.
 I bring a collaborative approach that ensures user-centered solutions are both **visually coherent** and **technically feasible**.